Azat-1997/HomeTelegamBot/README.md

 Before use:
 - create  config.json
-- add token from BotFather from telegram
+- add token from BotFather in Telegram
 - if you want correct work of /weather register https://openweathermap.org/ after email confirmation you will get token to interacts with OpenWeatherAPI